 Professional Membership(s)

 In her spare time, Rebekah serves as a board member at Homespace, an organization that supports youth in foster care and their children by providing housing, programming focused on developing independent-living skills, and clinical services.

-At Via, Rebekah enjoys using her background in education, criminal justice, qualitative research, and writing to serve our clients.
+At VIA, Rebekah enjoys using her background in education, criminal justice, qualitative research, and writing to serve our clients.
+She works on numerous U.S. Department of Education and U.S. Department of Justice grants, and across projects, she focuses on qualitative data collection, employing many approaches to encourage true community participation and voice.

+Professional Membership(s)